Full transcription of the interview

 How do you actually utilize the graph? , in the kind of work that you mentioned,

-Maheera: , so, uh, recently with a number of, [00:06:00] potential application that were researched using graphing had shown that it shows very good electrical properties, conductivity, and time properties.
+Maheera: , so, uh, recently with a number of, [00:06:00] potential application that were researched using graphene had shown that it shows very good electrical properties, conductivity, and time properties.
 And with the research since 2004, many work shows how it can show potential in devices, electronic devices.
 So we have a potential of using graphing as a channel material for our transistors and devices.
 And it’s a good, Basic research we can build upon that can provide a real life application where , we might see Graphine future for in industries incorporated in electronic devices.

 So, the basic idea is to use graphine as a channel or maybe electrodes for different purposes.

-Jordan: Very interesting.
-And, what other materials are you working with?
+What other materials are you working with?

 Maheera: So in my research work I primarily use 2D materials and, in 2D materials with time.
 We are seeing many other materials [00:07:00] now, which are showing properties such as far electricity.